kentywang/-jigg-lysp-puff-/README.md

-  - I believe my interpreter can have the illusion of infinite memory in two ways: I can implement GC in our "virtual" heap and stack (including registers?), or implement GC for C. The former will probably mean reworking the interpreter into a explicit-control evaluator (like a previous SICP exercise).
+  - I believe my interpreter can have the illusion of infinite memory in two ways: I can implement GC in our "virtual" heap and stack (including registers?), or implement GC for C. The former will probably mean reworking the interpreter into an explicit-control evaluator (which is what the exercise is asking for).
 The latter might mean we don't need the "virtual" heap and stack anymore (since it's Lisp-specific).
 The latter is definitely harder; I'm not sure how a GC in C could recognize what's deletable and what isn't in the Lisp layer.